Jerrynh770/micromark-extension-math-extended/readme.md

 in markdown to [`micromark`][micromark].

-As there is no spec for math in markdown, this extension follows how code (fenced and text) works in Commonmark, but uses dollars.
+As there is no spec for math in markdown, this extension follows how code (fenced and text) works in Commonmark, but uses dollars and common TeX backslash fences.

 ## When to use this